 Skip to Content

 Every dog must have its day, and for many dogs, that day includes quality time spent playing outside with their favorite human companions.
-Throw in a spectacular mountain lake or a meandering river, and you’ve got yourself an adventure.

 two people and a dog in a canoe on a mountain lake.

 It’s true that not all dogs are comfortable around water, and many more might balk at the idea of canoeing or kayaking, but plenty of adventurous dogs can be convinced to give it a shot.
-Let’s take a look at the ins and outs of canoeing and kayaking with dogs.

 Is it the ultimate adventure or a disaster waiting to happen?
 Only one way to find out.

 Can All Dogs Swim?
-Best Dog Breeds for Getting out on the Water
+Best Dog Breeds for Getting Out on the Water

 The silhouette of a German Shepherd runs through the water chasing a ball.
 The sky and water are pink as the sun goes down.